-The error 0x80071771 comes up when users try to open some files on windows 10 or decrypt the encrypted files.
+The error 0x80071771 comes up when users try to open some files on windows 10 or windows 11 to decrypt the encrypted files.
 The message in the error says that the specified file could not be decrypted.
 The reason behind the error is insufficient user privileges in most cases.

 Encrypted files can only be opened with an encryption key that is associated with the user which has created that file.
 So, if you try to open that file with another user account it will give you this error.
 Worry not, we have found a solution that would help you to open the file.
 Follow the steps to solve the error:

 STEP 1: Open the Windows File Explorer and go to the This PC location.

 STEP 2: Right Click on the drive in which your file is located and select properties.